-If you have been diagnosed with COVID-19, or if you think you may have COVID-19, you should not come to any scheduled visit until you have fully recovered.
-Similarly, you should not attend during any period of self-isolation or quarantine.
-If you are unable to attend for any of these reasons, please telephone us.
+If your child is diagnosed with COVID-19, they should not come to any scheduled visit until they have fully recovered.
+Similarly, they should not attend during any period of self-isolation or quarantine.
+If your child is unable to attend for any of these reasons, please telephone us.
+No-one who has current symptoms of COVID-19 or a recent positive test should accompany your child to study visits.

 In this study, we will wait 4 weeks from the date of COVID-19 diagnosis before giving a study vaccine.
 The UKHSA recently recommended an interval between COVID-19 infection and vaccination of 12 weeks in healthy children aged 12 to 17.
 This recommendation was based on emerging evidence which may suggest that leaving a longer interval between infection and vaccination might reduce the very small risk of myocarditis; also, young people are likely to have high levels of protection for at least 3 months after COVID-19 infection.
 The advice adopts a highly precautionary approach.
-Children at "high risk" and all adults are advised to wait 4 weeks between infection and vaccination.
+Children at "high risk" and all adults are still advised to wait only 4 weeks between infection and vaccination.
 If the study waited 12 weeks between infection and vaccination, some children would be excluded from participating, and the usefulness of the results of the study may be adversely affected.

-15. Can I take part in the study given that I am eligible for routine immunisation against COVID-19?
+16. Can my child take part in this study, given that they are eligible for routine immunisation against COVID-19?

-16 year-olds, who are now eligible for two doses of COVID-19 vaccine may still take part in this study, unless they are at high risk of COVID-19 disease, or living with someone with a poorly functioning immune system.
-16- to 17- year- olds in the UK are eligible to get two doses of the Pfizer COVID-19 vaccine.
-By taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
-However, the second vaccine received as part of the study may not be a standard dose of Pfizer.
+12 to 16 year-olds, who are now eligible for two doses of COVID-19 vaccine, may still take part in this study, unless they are at high risk of COVID-19 disease, or live with someone with a poorly functioning immune system.
 It is also important to note that participants in this study will not know which vaccine schedule they have received until after the D84 visit.

-This may have implications for you if you wish to travel abroad.
-Please read the Appendix at the bottom of this information sheet for further information
+The second vaccine received as part of the study however, may not be a standard dose of Pfizer.
+This may have implications for participants if they wish to travel abroad.
+Please read the Appendix at the bottom of this information sheet for further information.

-The Data Safety and Monitoring Committee and Trial Steering Committee will review the results of this study and advise of the need for further doses if any study group generates an immune response substantially below that of routine immunisation.
+The Data Safety Monitoring Committee and Trial Steering Committee will review the results of this study and advise of the need for further doses if any study group generates an immune response substantially below that of routine immunisation.

-16. Will I be compensated for taking part?
+17. Will we be compensated for taking part?

-Yes, we are able to reimburse you at a rate of £10 for each study visit, to help towards your travel and other expenses.
-This may be given as vouchers.
-These may not be given at each visit (for example, we may give you a £20 voucher at every second visit).
+Yes, we are able to reimburse you at a rate of £10 for each study visit, to help towards travel and other expenses.
+This may be given to your child as vouchers.
+Reimbursement may not be given at each visit (for example, we may give you a £20 voucher at every second visit).
 The exact arrangements for reimbursement may vary between sites.

-17. What if new information becomes available during the study?
+18. What if new information becomes available during the study?

 Sometimes during the course of a study, relevant new information becomes available.
-If this happens, we will tell you about it.
-We would discuss whether you want to, or should, continue in the study.
-If you decide to continue to take part, you will be asked to sign an updated consent form.
-On receiving new information, we may consider it to be in your best interests to withdraw from the study.
-Your participation in this study may also be stopped at any time by the study doctor or the Sponsor for other reasons.
+If this happens, we would tell you and your child about it.
+We would discuss whether your child wants to, or should, continue in the study.
+If your child decides to continue to take part, you will be asked to sign an updated consent form.
+On receiving new information, we may consider it to be in your child's best interests to withdraw from the study.
+Your child's participation in this study may also be stopped at any time by the study doctor or the Sponsor for other reasons.

-18. What will happen if I don't want to carry on with the study?
+19. What will happen if your child does not want to carry on with the study?